mertmetin/Canadian-Twitter-users-and-tweets-datasets/README.md

 # Canada---Twitter-users-dataset
 Data is crucial part of research, but not always very easy to find, especially in huge volume.
 In order to facilitate the academic research, I share two datasets <i>Twitter-CAD-Users</i> and <i>Twitter-CAD-Tweets</i>; they were collected for my thesis in <a href="http://uottawa.ca" target="_blank">University of Ottawa</a>.

-Both datasets contain users — and tweets — from census metrpolitan areas and agglomerations in Canada with population more than 100.000.
+Both datasets contain users — and tweets — from census metropolitan areas and agglomerations in Canada with population more than 100.000.
 The full list of CMAs and CAs can be found <a href="https://en.wikipedia.org/wiki/List_of_census_metropolitan_areas_and_agglomerations_in_Canada">here</a>.

 <h2>Twitter-CAD-Users</h2>
 Twitter-CAD-Users — as the name suggests – includes Canadian Twitter users with their tweets, up to last 100 friends and followers <sup>1</sup> and bunch of metadata information about users (e.g. tweets, friends and followers count and gender<sup>2</sup>).
 We collected this dataset to geolocate users from their tweets as well as their social graph (i.e. friends and followers).
 Furthermore, each user tagged with a location (i.e. groundtruth location) which is the user declared location in Twitter profile.